eddiesigner/sketch-map-generator/README.md

 ## Important, read carefully

-From now on you will have to create your own Google Maps key and your own Mapbox token so that the plugin can generate maps.
+From now on you will have to generate your own Google Maps key and your own Mapbox token so that the plugin can generate maps.

 During all this time the plugin has used my own Google Maps key and my own Mapbox token but due to the increasing number of people using it, has reached the point where I had to pay more and more in the case of Google Maps, while in the case of Mapbox, over time there have been more failed map requests because the limit of use is exceeded relatively quickly.